 About CT Green LEAF Schools

-The Connecticut Green LEAF Schools program recognizes schools striving to make progress in three pillars:
+The Connecticut Green LEAF Schools program supports schools striving to make progress in three pillars:

 Decrease your school's environmental footprint by implementing green policies; goals include maximizing energy and water efficiency, reducing waste, increasing recycling, and promoting energy efficient transportation

 Comply with Connecticut school-based environmental health laws, promote healthy eating beyond the cafeteria, provides access to outdoor spaces, and offer health and wellness opportunities to students and staff

 Integrate Environmental Literacy and Sustainability Literacy into school curriculum in more than one subject and grade level, and in alignment with the state’s Environmental Literacy Plan